 Ireland has increasingly turned into a favorite travel destination for a lot of people which has made it even more popular.
 Thus, we collected this list of things Ireland is famous for those of you who want to learn more about it and/or are planning to travel to Ireland.

-For the purpose of this post, Ireland is the whole island, not the Republic of Ireland!
+For the purpose of this post, Ireland is the whole island, not only the Republic of Ireland!

 20 things Ireland is famous for